ash0080/gun.doc.cn/Setting-Values.md

 });
 ```

 In the above example, we tell Gun to load the object at `person/cecil` (which we just set up earlier), then step into the object to the `cat` key, which we set to Khoshekh's object.
-We can also rely on Gun's chaining once again to set a separate key that Khoshekh can be access at as well.
+We can also rely on Gun's chaining once again to set a separate key that Khoshekh can be accessed at as well.

 ```javascript
 gun.load('person/cecil').path('cat').set({